 Undercorrections are more common among people who are nearsighted who have LASIK.
 Overcorrections tend to be more difficult to fix than undercorrections.

 Orthokeratology (Ortho-K), otherwise known as overnight vision correction, is one alternative to laser eye surgery.
 Practitioners claim that this method gives the benefits of LASIK without the surgical risks.

 Overnight vision correction involves wearing specially designed contact lenses during the night while asleep.

 Similar to LASIK, these custom-built contact lenses reshape the cornea to correct vision, but without the use of surgery.
 It usually takes one to four weeks for results, and the results are typically not permanent.
 Overnight lenses often need to be worn intermittently as a result.

-A recent systematic review looked at the evidence for this method and concluded that orthokeratology is a safe and effective treatment if lenses are fitted properly and lens care regimens are rigorously adhered to.
+A recent systematic review looked at the evidence for this method and concluded that orthokeratology is a

 The review found that the most common complication of orthokeratology is staining of the cornea.